warelock2/vault/README.md

 vault operator unseal
 vault operator unseal
 vault operator unseal
+vault login
 vault status
 ```

 NOTE: This will have to be done after every reboot, in order for you
 to be able to access secrets in the vault.
+The `vault login` step
+requires the root token from the `vault operator init` step.

 # Permanent VAULT_ADDR setup